-Upper Changi station is one of seven stations along the Downtown Line 3 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
+Upper Changi station is one of eight stations along the Downtown Line 3 designated as Civil Defence (CD) shelters, which will be activated in times of national emergency.
 Apart from reinforced construction, the stations are designed and equipped with facilities to ensure the shelter environment is tolerable for all shelterees during shelter occupation.
 These facilities include protective blast doors, decontamination facilities, ventilation systems, power and water supply systems and a dry toilet system.

 - Public toilets at DTL concourse

 - Emergency Train Stop buttons on the station platform, when activated, will prevent approaching trains from entering the station, and any train already stopped at the platform will be prevented from moving off.

 - Emergency telephones at station platforms and the intercom system inside the lifts enable commuters to communicate with station staff in the Passenger Service Centre.

 - Emergency door handles allow the platform doors to be opened manually from the train-side in the event of failure.

 - All escalators equipped with Emergency Stop buttons

 Upper Changi station connects to two bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

 There are two official bus stops linked to Upper Changi station.